Sufjan Stevens: Reflections and Javelin (2023–present)

 On April 18, 2023, Stevens announced the album Reflections, which contains duo-piano pieces he had written for Houston Ballet.
 Along with announcing Reflections, Stevens released the album's first track, "Ekstasis", a piece performed by pianists Timo Andres and Conor Hanick.
 Reflections was released on May 19, 2023, on Asthmatic Kitty Records.

-On August 14, 2023, Stevens released the single "So You Are Tired", alongside an announcement for an album to be released in October 2023, titled Javelin.
-The record is described as his first "singer-songwriter" album since 2015's Carrie & Lowell.
+On August 14, 2023, Stevens released the single "So You Are Tired", alongside an announcement for the album Javelin.
+The record released on October 6, 2023.
+The record has been described as his first singer-songwriter album since Carrie & Lowell.
 The album includes contributions from Adrienne Maree Brown, Hannah Cohen, Pauline Delassus, Megan Lui, and Nedelle Torrisi, as well as the National's Bryce Dessner, who contributed acoustic and electric guitar for the track "Shit Talk".

 On January 28, 2024, the musical Illinoise debuted at Chicago Shakespeare Theater.
 Based on the album Illinois in its entirety, and with additional music & lyrics contributed by Stevens, it was directed & choreographed by Justin Peck, who discussed the project with Stevens on and off for several years before they agreed to move forward with it.
 The story was written by Peck and Jackie Sibblies Drury.
 On March 19, it was announced that the show would transfer to the St. James Theatre on Broadway for a limited time from April 24 until August 10.
 This production received four nominations at the 77th Tony Awards, including Best Musical, Best Lighting Design of a Musical for Brandon Stirling Baker, and Best Orchestrations for Timo Andres, ultimately winning one for Best Choreography for Peck.